Oussamahamani/Hi-Sarah/README.md

 * Smart
   - Sarah can talk with you in any topic, and can converse like a human.
-* Lasting Memorya
+* Lasting Memory
-  - Sarah remembers everything you tell her like your name, interests, and the stuff you tell her.
+  - Sarah remembers everything you tell her like your name, interests, and other stuff.
-  - Sarah also remember the last time you talked, so when you visit the page again she tells it has been this long since we talked how have you been.
+  - Sarah also remember the last time you talked, so when you visit the page again she tells it has been this long since you last talked.
 * Dynamic language change
-  - Unlike other apps where you have to change the language in settings, just talk in any language and Sarah will answer in the same language.
+  - Unlike other apps where you have to change the language in settings, just talk in any language and Sarah will undertand you and answer in the same language.
 * Multi language support
   - Sarah can talk in a record 104 languages more than siri and alexa combined.
 * Sarah voice
   - Sarah can speak like a human by clicking at the messages
 * Voice to chat
-  - Sarah can also listen to you just speak and sarah will understand you .
+  - Sarah can also listen to you, click at the microphone, speak and sarah will understand you.
+  - this feature is supported only on chrome
 * Mobile friendly
   - you can talk with sarah both on your laptop and phone.